jlk/webapp-base/README.md

  * release checklist - things to do/customize/test/document
  * offline dev is a plus

+## Decisions
+To give a little insight into some of the choices that have been made here:

+### Typescript vs JavaScript
+JavaScript is broken.
+I'm trying TypeScript on this project in hopes of improving appsec, after I was reminded of it by my Application Security Weekly co-host Mike Shema.

+### Apollo vs Relay for GraphQL
+After tinkering with Apollo and Relay, and reading things like https://blog.bitsrc.io/apollo-and-relay-side-by-side-adb5e3844935 I've decided Apollo is the way to go.
+I sorta like the idea of Relay being opinionated, but I really dislike projects with weak support or bad docs, and working through the [getting started](https://relay.dev/docs/en/quick-start-guide) page just felt more confusing than useful.

 ## Pre-requisites
 To get started, the following items are needed for local R&D (osx reminders in parenthesis):
  * go